PICC lines (peripherally inserted central catheters)

 Back to top

-You should contact your hospital doctor or nurse if:
+Contact your hospital doctor or nurse if you have:

-If an infection develops, you will be given antibiotics.
-If these don't clear the infection, or if the infection is serious, the line may be removed.
+If you get an infection, you will be given antibiotics.
+If the infection doesn’t get better, the line may be removed.

-No air can be allowed to get into your PICC line.
+It’s important not to get any air into your PICC line.
 Not all PICC lines have clamps.
-Some lines have caps at the end of the lumens that prevent air from entering the line.
-If your PICC line has a clamp, this should always be closed when the line isn't in use.
+Some lines have caps at the end that stop air from getting into the line.
+If your PICC line has a clamp, it should always be closed when the line isn't being used.
 The line must not be left unclamped when the caps aren't in place.

-To avoid the line coming out by accident, it should always be taped or covered with a dressing.
-If the dressing holding the PICC line in place comes loose, get it replaced as soon as possible.
+To stop the line coming out by accident, it should always be taped or covered with a dressing.
+If the dressing holding the PICC line in place comes loose, contact your district or hospital nurse immediately.
+Then it can be replaced as soon as possible.

 Break or cut in the PICC line

 It is important that the PICC line is not cut or split.
-Do not use scissors near the PICC line.
-It is uncommon to get a cut or split in the line, but in the unlikely event of this happening, contact your hospital immediately.
-The line may need to be removed if it can't be repaired while still in place.
+Don’t use scissors near the PICC line.
+It’s not very common to get a cut or split in the line.
+If this happens, contact your hospital immediately.
+The line may need to be removed if it can't be repaired.